-COVID-19Surge is a spreadsheet-based tool that hospital administrators and public health officials can use to estimate the surge in demand for hospital-based services during the COVID-19 pandemic.
-A user of COVID-19Surge can produce estimates of the number of COVID-19 patients that need to be hospitalized, the number requiring ICU care, and the number requiring ventilator support.
-The user can then compare those estimates with hospital capacity, using either existing capacity or estimates of expanded capacity.
+COVID-19Surge is a spreadsheet-based tool that hospital administrators and public health officials used to estimate the surge in demand for hospital-based services during the COVID-19 pandemic.
+The tool produced estimates of the number of COVID-19 patients that needed to be hospitalized, the number that required ICU care, and the number that required ventilator support.
+The user could then compare those estimates with a hospital’s capacity, using either existing capacity or estimates of expanded capacity.

 Additional Information can be found in “Allocation of Scarce Resources in a Pandemic: A Systematic Review of U.S. State Crisis Standards of Care Documents.”

 When planning a surge response, COVID-19 projection data can assist with allocating resources, including staff, supplies, and space.16 Potential supply shortages can be identified early by keeping an inventory of equipment and referencing COVID-19 surge projection data.
 To mitigate health care staffing shortages, at a minimum, health care facilities should: